omerkara/omer-kara-personal/content/research-history/03-working-papers-works-in-progress/index.md

 ---
-# Configure Working Papers Item Page.
+# Configure Working Papers Page.
 ## See docs: https://hugo-apero-docs.netlify.app/start/section-config/#lists-of-pages

 ## Info.
 title: "Working Papers and Works In Progress"
-subtitle: ""
+subtitle: "" ## Does not shown on the My Research History Main Page.
-excerpt: "Working papers that are completed and ready to submit to journals and works in progress research that are either in theoretical or application stage." ## Shown on the My Research History Main Page, but does not shown on the Working Papers and Works In Progress Main Page.
+excerpt: "Working papers that are completed and ready to submit to journals and works in progress research that are either in theoretical or application stage." ## Shown on the My Research History Main Page, but does not shown on the Working Papers and Works In Progress Page.

 ## Metadata.
 date: "2023-01-30"